yash-amd/shark-ai/docs/developer_guide.md

 If no explicit action is taken, the default PyTorch version will be installed.
 This will give you a current CUDA-based version, which takes longer to download and includes other dependencies that SHARK does not require.
-To install a different variant, run one of these commands first:
+In order to run eager mode inference in sharktank on an AMD GPU, `torch+rocm` installation is required.

+Follow these commands to install the appropriate torch version:

 * *CPU:*